15 minutes. You can try this practice whenever you feel defensive or threatened.

 2. Then, write a brief account (one to three paragraphs) of why your #1 value or quality is important to you, including a time when it played an important role in your life.

 In our daily lives, we sometimes encounter threats to the self—from receiving negative feedback at work to being excluded in social situations.
 In these moments, it’s difficult to stay clear-headed, open-minded, and in control.
 We may get defensive or act out, depriving ourselves of constructive lessons and harming our relationships with others.

-Researchers have found that writing about our most important values can help us feel more connected to others and make healthier choices.
+Researchers have found that writing about our most important values can help us experience less stress, be less defensive and more open to information, and make healthier choices in these situations.